She's No Home Help

 When Kaylene (Vanessa Marcil - The Convenient Groom) is involved in a hit and run whilst out cycling her husband, Drew (Stephen Snedden - Megachurch Murder), is grateful that beyond concussion, broken bones and bruises she is otherwise okay.
 But with a broken leg and arm there is no way Kaylene can look after herself when she comes home from hospital let alone their twin children and so they are grateful when Vanessa (Brooke Nevin - Hometown Hero) offers to be their home help, not only making sure that Kaylene rests and takes her medicine but also help take care of the children.
 But slowly Kaylene becomes convinced they have let an extremely dangerous stranger in to their home who picked them on purpose.

-I am going to say spoiler alert for the simple reason being that synopsis for "The Wrong Mother" is almost generic in that it could be used for half a dozen or more other made for TV movies with just the names changed.
+I am going to say spoiler alert for the simple reason being that synopsis for "The Wrong Mother" is quite generic in that it could be used for half a dozen or more other made for TV movies with just the names changed.
 So, if you don't want to know what happens in "The Wrong Mother", well you could always browse this website and look at some other movie reviews or recommend the site to your friends, it would be appreciated.